The Stackelberg Minimum Spanning Tree Game on Planar and Bounded-Treewidth Graphs: Bounded-Treewidth Graphs

 \section{Bounded-Treewidth Graphs}

-In the previous section, we gave a polynomial-time algorithm for solving the {\stackmst} problem on series-parallel graphs, which are biconnected graphs of treewidth~$2$.
-In this section, we show how to extend the algorithm to any graph of bounded treewidth, as indicated by the following theorem.
+In the previous section, we gave a polynomial-time algorithm for solving the {\stackmst} problem on series-parallel graphs, which have treewidth at most $2$.
+In this section, we extend the algorithm to handle graphs of bounded treewidth, as indicated by the following theorem.

-\begin{theorem} The {\stackmst} problem can be solved in $m^{O(\omega^2)}$ time on graphs of treewidth $\omega$. \end{theorem}
+\begin{theorem} The {\stackmst} problem can be solved in $2^{O(t^3)}m + m^{O(t^2)}$ time on graphs of treewidth $t$. \end{theorem}

-The {\em treewidth} of a graph can be defined in several ways.
-We follow Abrahamson and Fellows~\cite{AbrahamsonFellows1995} and characterize a graph of treewidth $\omega$ as an \emph{$\omega$-boundaried graph}.
-An $\omega$-boundaried graph is a graph with $\omega$ distinguished vertices (called \emph{boundary vertices}), each uniquely labeled by a label in $\{1,\dots,\omega\}$. $\omega$-boundaried graphs are formed recursively by the following composition operators: \begin{enumerate} \item The null operator $\varnothing$ creates a boundaried graph which has only boundary vertices, and they are all isolated. \item The binary operator $\oplus$ takes the disjoint union of two $\omega$-boundaried graphs by identifying the $i$th boundary vertex of the first graph with the $i$th boundary vertex of the second graph.
-If there are only two boundary vertices $s$ and $t$ then this is exactly a parallel-composition. \item The unary operator $\eta$ introduces a new isolated vertex and makes this the new vertex with label 1 in the boundary.
-The previous vertex that was labeled 1 is removed from the boundary but not from the graph. \item The unary operator $\epsilon$ adds an edge between the vertices labeled 1 and 2 in the boundary. \item Unary operators that permute the labels of the boundary vertices. \end{enumerate}
+The treewidth of a graph $G$ is usually defined as the minimum width of a tree decomposition of $G$.
+Since we will not use tree decompositions explicitly, we skip the definition (see for instance~\cite{D05}).
+Instead we will rely on the fact, first proved by Abrahamson and Fellows~\cite{AbrahamsonFellows1995}, that every graph of treewidth $t$ is isomorphic to a {\sl $t$-boundaried graph}, which is defined as a graph with $t$ distinguished vertices (called {\sl boundary vertices}), each uniquely labeled by a label in $\{1,\dots,t\}$, which can be build recursively using the following operators: \begin{enumerate} \item The null operator $\varnothing$ creates an $t$-boundaried graph having only $t$ boundary vertices, and they are all isolated. \item The binary operator $\oplus$ takes the disjoint union of two $t$-boundaried graphs and identify the $i$th boundary vertex of the first graph with the $i$th boundary vertex of the second graph.
+Thus the edges between two boundary vertices of $G_{1} \oplus G_{2}$ correspond to the union of the edges between these vertices in $G_{1}$ and in $G_{2}$.
+(Observe that this operation is exactly a parallel-composition if there are only two boundary vertices.) \item The unary operator $\eta$ introduces a new isolated vertex and makes this the new vertex with label 1 in the boundary.
+The previous vertex that was labeled 1 is removed from the boundary (but not from the graph). \item The unary operator $\epsilon$ adds an edge between the vertices labeled 1 and 2 in the boundary. \item Unary operators that permute the labels of the boundary vertices. \end{enumerate}

-Any $\omega$-boundaried graph (and hence any graph of treewidth $\omega$) can be constructed by applying $O(\omega n)$ compositions according to the above five operators.
-This construction as well as the boundary vertices can be found in linear time~\cite{Bodlaender1996}.
+We note that, conversely, every $t$-boundaried graph has treewidth at most $t$ (but not necessarily exactly $t$).
+The set of boundary vertices of a $t$-boundaried graph $G$ is denoted by $\partial(G)$.
+Every $t$-boundaried graph on $n$ vertices can be constructed by applying $O(t n)$ compositions according to the above five operators.
+This construction as well as the boundary vertices can be found in $2^{O(t^3)}m$ time~\cite{Bodlaender1996} (note that is linear time is $t$ is a fixed constant).